outrunnl/dbcollect/README.md

 Q: Why is dbcollect written in Python 2?
 This is no longer supported!

 A: Python 3 is not available by default on many older systems, i.e. Linux (RHEL/OEL/CentOS), Solaris.
 On EL6 I even had to backport support for Python 2.6.
-I plan to make it work with both python 2 and 3 in the future.
+Update: dbcollect now works on Python 2 and Python 3.

 Q: How long will it take to run _dbcollect_ ?